Last Updated on February 8, 2024 by Carne Diem

 At this point raise the grill grate up to finish the cook on a lower heat.
 We recommend monitoring with a meat thermometer at this point.
 For a nice medium rare, remove the meat from the heat at about 123-125 degrees.
 For medium remove at about 130 degrees.
 Cover the Santa Maria Style Tri-Tip in foil and let it rest for 10 minutes.
 The internal temperature of the meat will continue to climb during the rest.

 As mentioned, you can use any grill in which you can set up for direct and indirect heat.
 A ceramic grill such as a Big Green Egg also works very well for cooking a Santa Maria Style Tri-Tip.
-Heat your grill to 400 degrees.
+Heat your grill to medium-high heat, or about 400 degrees.

 Cook the tri-tip over direct heat for 3 minutes.
 Baste with the basting liquid and flip the meat.
 CAUTION: the basting liquid may cause a brief flare up so be careful!
 You may also need to adjust the vents at this point because the temp may try to creep up.
 Try to maintain a grill temp of 400-450 degrees.